Microsoft/vscode-resharper-keybindings/README.md

-# IntelliJ Key Bindings
+# Resharper 9 Key Bindings

-Port of IntelliJ key bindings for VS Code.
+Port of Resharper 9 key bindings for VS Code.
 Migration was originally done in this [gist](https://gist.github.com/webartoli/de2d33fd193937e7512a) by [webartoli](https://github.com/webartoli).
-Current implementation is for Resharper 9.

 ## TODO